 Can I send you mail?
 Not anymore!
 I was so encouraged by all the letters and gifts and art that you sent to me while I was a student at Pepperdine.
 Now I've graduated and I currently do not have a P.O.
 Box and do not plan on getting one.
 I'm SORRY.

-Business Inquiries: I'm very selective with promoting products, but email me firstname.lastname@example.org and I'll get back to you!
-If you're a YouTuber who covers similar topics in your videos and wants to collab with me, that would be so fun!
-You can email me too 🙂
+Business Inquiries: Email my manager Thiza Brustolin: email@example.com and she'll get you in contact with me!
+If you're a YouTuber who covers similar topics in your videos and want to collab with me, you can email her too 🙂